Nike-Inc/wingtips/samples/sample-spring-boot/README.md

 As you are doing the following you should check the logs that are output by the sample application and notice what is included in the log messages.
 In particular notice how you can search for a specific trace ID that came back in the response headers and find all the relevant log message for that request in the logs.
+Additionally if you [launch a local Zipkin server](#launching_zipkin) you can open [http://localhost:9411](http://localhost:9411) in a browser and search for traces.

 * For all of the following things to try, you can specify `X-B3-TraceId` and `X-B3-SpanId` headers to cause the server to use those values as parent span information.
 Try sending requests with and without these headers to see how it